Flag

 There are no international sanctions currently in force against this country

-Corruption in Nepal is described as endemic and institutionalized, significantly impacting government procurement, licensing, and revenue management.
-The Prevention of Corruption Act 2002 aims to combat corruption, but its enforcement is inadequate, leading to pervasive corruption within the judicial system and among officials.
-While the Commission for the Investigation of Abuse of Authority (CIAA) is tasked with addressing corruption, it primarily targets lower-level bureaucrats, and the overall lack of conflict-of-interest regulations further complicates the situation.
+Corruption in Nepal is described as endemic and institutionalized, significantly impacting government operations such as licensing and procurement.
+The Prevention of Corruption Act 2002 aims to combat these issues, but its enforcement is inadequate, leading to pervasive corruption within the judicial system and among officials.
+Additionally, various forms of organized crime, including human trafficking and drug trafficking, are prevalent, exacerbated by weak governance and a lack of resources.

 Economy

-Nepal's economy has an annual GDP of approximately USD 53.81 billion, with significant trade totaling USD 17.5 billion.
-Despite its potential in sectors like energy, tourism, and agriculture, the country faces challenges such as political instability, corruption, and bureaucratic inefficiencies that hinder foreign investment, although foreign direct investment has been on the rise in recent years.
+Nepal's economy has an annual GDP of approximately USD 53.81 billion, with trade totaling USD 17.5 billion.
+Despite its potential in sectors like energy, tourism, and agriculture, challenges such as political instability, corruption, and bureaucratic inefficiencies hinder foreign investment, although foreign direct investment has been on the rise in recent years.

 Buy Full Nepal Report